 Once you complete the above steps, when a Windows update is pending for installation, Windows 11 won’t reboot the system during the start and end time range you specified in the “Active hours” feature.

-To revert the changes and allow the system to decide when your computer should restart, use the instructions mentioned above, and in step 5, select the
+To revert the changes and allow the system to decide when your computer should restart, use the instructions mentioned above, and in step 5, select the Automatic option.

 How to Configure Windows 11 Active Hours through Local Group Policy Editor?